-For example, you decide to never invest in foreign market companies or those which have a share price of less than $2 or are in certain industries or have certain debt loads or revenue amounts.
+For example, you decide to never invest in foreign market companies, those companies which have a share price of less than $2, or shares of certain industries or have certain debt loads or revenue amounts.
 It could be anything really and must be developed and adjusted over time.
-Keep the purpose in mind always — to protect yourself from those bone-headed mistakes we all make from time to time.
+Keep the purpose in mind always—to protect yourself from those bone-headed mistakes we all make from time to time.

 Stop Loss Limits

 Then, if the shares fall to that trigger price for any reason, you immediately sell.
-This way, you limit your maximum downside to a small amount, perhaps about 3 percent or 5 percent or 7 percent.
+This way, you limit your maximum downside to a small amount, perhaps about 3%, 5%, or 7%.

-You can take a lot of small losses on bad trades before its going to matter very much.
-Meanwhile, you are avoiding the more calamitous declines which sometimes see shares falling 50 percent or 75 percent... or even 100 percent!
+You can take a lot of small losses on bad trades before it's going to matter very much.
+Meanwhile, you are avoiding the more calamitous declines, which sometimes see shares falling 50%, 75%, or even 100%.

 Proper Position Sizing

 If you have a portfolio of $10,000, and you put $8,000 into a single investment, that is very poor position sizing.
 More likely, a $10,000 portfolio makes sense to have 10 different investments.
-This limits each of those purchases to only 10 percent of the portfolio while diversifying across various assets.
+This strategy limits each of those purchases to only 10% of the portfolio while diversifying across various assets.

 If you had a portfolio of only $2,000, it would be poor position sizing to have 25 different investments.
-The commission rates to trade the stocks would be far too great on a percentage basis — 25 buys with $10 trading commission on each means $250 (or 12.5 percent) of your total portfolio gone in JUST commission fees.
+The commission rates to trade the stocks would be far too great on a percentage basis—25 buys with $10 trading commission on each means $250 (or 12.5%) of your total portfolio gone in JUST commission fees.
 Then there are also 25 more commission charges coming when you eventually sell each stock.